Our Work

 SHELF STABLE GOODS

-In addition to providing local produce, City of Good also partners with local international markets and the Boise School District to provide diverse, culturally-appropriate shelf stable goods to Community School food pantries at Garfield, Morley-Nelson, Whitney, Whittier, and Taft elementary schools.
-City of Good places monthly wholesale orders and volunteers help pack and distribute the food from the storage site to the food pantries.
-The goods are purchased from local stores like Food Land Market, International Grocery Market, and La Ranchera.
+In addition to distributing local produce, City of Good also partners with the Boise School District to provide diverse, culturally-appropriate shelf stable goods to designated school food pantries.
+City of Good purchases these goods from local stores such as Food Land Market, International Grocery Market, and La Ranchera.

 What’s in a Fuel Kit?